BriBelt/so_long/README.md

 - Only one player, one exit and at least one collectible.

 ### 🐱 Textures
-Thanks to [cup nooble](https://cupnooble.itch.io/sprout-lands-asset-pack) for creating the textures and making them available online.
+Credits to [cup nooble](https://cupnooble.itch.io/sprout-lands-asset-pack) for the cute textures.